 There are 29 caves in Ajanta while Ellora has 34 caves.
 They are numbered for the visitor’s convenience.
 Both the Caves are cut out from the volcanic lava of the Deccan Plateau.
 Every pillar is carved from solid rock.

 The caves in Ajanta are home to several remarkable paintings which include Padmapani and Boddhisatvas.
-The most engrossing among them are the Jataka Tales that illustrate the stories related to the previous incarnations of Lord Buddha.
+The most engrossing among them are the Jataka Tales which illustrate the stories related to the previous incarnations of Lord Buddha.
 The paintings that adorn the walls and ceilings of the caves depict incidents from the life of Lord Buddha.

 The most prominent among them is Cave number 16 which is dedicated to Lord Shiva and is known as Kailasa Temple.
 It is the world’s largest megalith with the gateway, sanctum, pavilion and assembly hall, all cut out of one single rock.